anand-subra/RestAPI-BubbleTea/README.md

-# FilmList-RestAPI
+# BubbleTea-RestAPI

-A RESTAPI implementation of a film collection and reviewing application
+A RESTAPI implementation of bubble tea franchises/drinks and reviewing

+**- Credentials for a regular user:**
+Username:
+Password:

+**- Credentials for a superuser:**
+Username:
+Password:

+**Instructions:**